ylaboratory/methylation-classification/README.md

 # Methylation-classification
 This project uses whole-genome DNA methylation data to contruct a computational model for classifying human tissue/cell type or diseases.

+## Setup directory
+First, run directory-setup script in shell to create the data, raw, processed and annotation directory.
+The data, raw and processed directories all have subdirectories of different databases.
-## Installing R packages for preprocessing microarray data from GEO database
+## Installing R packages for preprocessing microarray data from GEO and ENCODE database (and potentially other databases)
 Set-up in RStudio container (in shell):
 ```
 $ podman exec -it [container-name or container-id] bash